mildsunrise/university-4b-tfg/memory/sota.md

  - Tasks can continue their work without being having to wait for I/O writes, which means better latency and resource utilization, especially CPU efficiency.

  - Prevents 'bumpiness' (greatly varying latencies) in the physical device from damaging the performance of tasks.
-This is especially relevant in "read-write loops" (i.e. a download from the network into disk) which greatly reduce their throughput if there are unstabilities in one of the ends\cite{commit-soft-throttling}.
+This is especially relevant in "read-write loops" (i.e. a download from the network into disk) which greatly reduce their throughput if there are unstabilities in one of the ends \cite{commit-soft-throttling}.

+ - I/O is submitted to the disk in bulks, which allows the I/O scheduler (or elevator) to build efficient schedules for their transfer.

 Conceptually, it acts like a large buffer for writes.